 Secondly, as initiatives are sets of policies, you should use ‘Microsoft.Authorization/policySetDefinitions’ resource type to define your initiative.

-Thirdly, when describing initiatives itself, you don’t define policies in them but rather reference existing ones.
+Thirdly, when describing initiatives themselves, you don’t define policies in them but rather reference existing ones.
 Of course, you can put both policy and initiative definitions in a single ARM template, but to deploy it correctly, you should specify dependencies, so policies referenced in the initiatives are deployed first.

 So, a sample initiative definition might look like in the following example: